By using this site, you agree to our Privacy Policy and our Terms of Use.

 Accounting Method

-A QSF must use the accrual method of accounting.
+A Qualified Settlement Fund must use the accrual method of accounting.
 The accrual method records income and expenses when earned or incurred, regardless of when payment is received or made.

 Recordkeeping